A Q&A Session was held on November 7th, 2024. View the recording, and click the buttons below for the associated resources.

 Federal Co-Op Interns can also participate in HuLC if the following criteria are met:

 The forum competition is judged by a NASA and industry subject matter experts.
-Please see the About Us page on the website for more information on the judging panel.
+Please see the Judging Panel page on the website for more information on the judging panel.

 Yes, multiple teams from the same university can submit separate proposals for the HuLC competition, and multiple teams from the same university may move on to the next round of the competition if their proposals merit selection into the program.